jw-cv/iohk-golang-backend/README.md

 ## Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 Please adhere to the existing code style and include appropriate tests for new features.

+Before submitting your Pull Request, please:
+1. Ensure your code follows the project's coding standards
+2. Update the documentation as necessary
+3. Add or update tests to cover your changes
+4. Ensure all tests pass locally

+We appreciate your contributions to improve this project!

 ## Future Work